BoaSahiro/VSCode-Nyquist-extension/README.md

 # Nyquist

-This is the syntax extension for the Nyquist language.
+This is the syntax highlighting extension for the Nyquist language.
+Intented to enhance the code reading and editing experience in Nyquist.
+But you'll still need to run the code in NyquistIDE.
+Sorry for that. 🫡

+Enjoy your 15-322/622 journey!

-Details for the language manual can be found at <http://www.cs.cmu.edu/~rbd/doc/nyquist/>
+Details for the language manual can be found at <http://www.cs.cmu.edu/~rbd/doc/nyquist/>.